primeURL/GitHub-Demo-Remote/README.md

-# GitHub-Demo-Remote
-This is repository for Git Tutorial by Persistent.
+# This is README.md file.